uavos/apx-docs/_docs/gcs/plugins.md

 QML widget to show live chart of defined UAV physical values for easy tuning.

-## Heading instrument

-A simple QML compiled in a binary plugin, provided as an example.
-Shown on the  instruments panel of the GCS.

 ## Video Streaming

 [GStreamer](https://gstreamer.freedesktop.org) based video streaming.